OlehKulykov/OKAlertController/README.md

 # OKAlertController

 Customizable UIAlertController controller.
-No custom UI - just use standart implementation and update it's UI.
+No custom UI or behavior - used standart UIAlertController with updated UI.

 ![Alt text](Resources/ScreenShot1.png)